citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ## Show an error if CIA content is encrypted ([#5130](https://github.com/citra-emu/citra/pull/5130)) by [B3n30](https://github.com/B3n30)

 CIA files can be encrypted.
 Not only that, the *contents* of the CIA files can also be encrypted, and these two are separate layers of encryption.
-Previously, we only showed an error if the CIA file itself is encrypted, so for those with *decrypted* CIAs of *encrypted* contents, the behaviour would be pretty puzzling.
+Previously, we only showed an error if the CIA file itself is encrypted, so for those with *decrypted* CIAs of *encrypted* contents, the behavior would be pretty puzzling.
 Citra would report that the CIA was successfully installed, but nothing would show up in the game list as the installed contents are encrypted.

 Since we are getting more and more such reports, [B3n30](https://github.com/B3n30) decided to make a fix.
 Now Citra would error out if the contents installed are encrypted, making the experience less confusing.